Skip to content

 ghcr.io/formbricks/hub:latest

-Always use HTTPS to encrypt API keys in transit:
+Always use HTTPS to encrypt tokens in transit:

 • Use environment variables (not hardcoded)